patozgg/C8-backup-toolkit/doc/storage/azure/AzureAccountName.md

 }'
 ```

-Get all repository, to verify the creation
+Get all repositories, to verify the creation

 ```shell
 curl -X GET "http://localhost:9200/_snapshot/_all?pretty"